qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 args.l and args.e are the files to be used for stdout/stderr, specified by running the process with -l and -e option.

-6. Automated deployments with deploy.sh
+### Automated deployments with deploy.sh
 Capistrano what?
 Who wants to run ruby to install node programs and add another dependency.

-For deployments, we use a modified version of the visionmedia deploy.sh script.
-Its a shell script, so no prerequisites, and is quite flexible, so we use it in nodejs and other projects as well.
+For deployments, we use a modified version of the [visionmedia deploy.sh script] (https://github.com/visionmedia/deploy).
+Its a shell script, so no prerequisites, and is quite flexible, so we use it in other non nodejs projects as well.

-7. Set listen backlog, max agents and max open files limit.
+### Set listen backlog, max agents and max open files limit.

 We use express as our web framework, and its a de-facto standard now.
 Express boilerplate code could do with some improvements, here is what we change at the bottom of a generated app.js